MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-administrators.md

 By using the new SharePoint admin center, you can change the owners for sites that use the new team site and communication site templates.
 You can also add and remove group members in the Microsoft 365 admin center.
 For info, see [Add or remove members from Microsoft 365 groups](/office365/admin/create-groups/add-or-remove-members-from-groups).

-1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!NOTE]
 >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Active sites page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Active sites page.

-2. In the left column, click to select a site.
+2. In the left column, select a site.

 3. Select **Permissions**.
 For a group-connected team site, you can add and remove group owners and additional site admins.
 For other sites, you can add and remove site admins and change the primary admin.
 Note that if you remove a person as a primary admin, they will still be listed as an additional admin.
 For info about each role, see [About site permissions](site-permissions.md).